olliebrownlow/ticketing/README.md

 The services will store data in a _mongodb_ database, except for expiration which will use _Redis_.

 The client app (front-end) will be written using _Next.js_, and the event bus that is used will make use of _NATS Streaming Server_.
 Finally, all reusable code will be written into it's own library called _common_.

+## Testing

+Testing uses mongodb-memory-server, an in-memory database.

+To run the tests, navigate to the relevant service and run `npm test`.